1. About benzoyl peroxide

 Will it affect my fertility?

-There's no firm evidence that using benzoyl peroxide will affect male or female fertility.
+There's no clear evidence that using benzoyl peroxide will affect male or female fertility.

 Can I drive or ride a bike?